 Copies of disclosures are kept for no longer than is required.
 In most cases this is no longer than 6 months in accordance with the CRB Code of Practice.
 There may be circumstance where it is deemed appropriate to exceed this limit e.g. in the case of disputes.

-Responsibilities of Staff, Volunteers and TrusteesDuring the course of their duties with it's Learning 365, staff, volunteers and trustees will be dealing with information such as names/addresses/phone numbers/e-mail addresses of members/clients/volunteers.
+Responsibilities of Staff, Volunteers and TrusteesDuring the course of their duties with it's Learning 365, staff, volunteers and trustees will be dealing with information such as names and email addresses.
 They may be told or overhear sensitive information while working for it's Learning 365.
 The Data Protection Act (1988) gives specific guidance on how this information should be dealt with.
 In short to comply with the law, personal information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
 Staff, paid or unpaid must abide by this policy.